ghiscoding/Aurelia-Bootstrap-Plugins/README.md

 ## Samples
-A quick Aurelia skeleton for `CLI` &amp; `WebPack` was put in place with all the currently available `Aurelia-Bootstrap-Plugins`
+A quick Aurelia skeleton for `CLI`, `WebPack` and the all new `ASP.Net Core WebPack 2.x (Jods new version)` were put in place to demonstrate all the currently available plugins usage of `Aurelia-Bootstrap-Plugins`.
+All samples are configured to run at [http://localhost:9000](http://localhost:9000)

+_`npm install` can be replaced by `yarn install` if you prefer `yarn`_

 #### Aurelia-CLI
 ```bash